blimmer/benlimmer.com/freelance.md

 Identifying and resolving these challenges are my bread-and-butter.
 By investing in Developer Enablement, you'll increase the value of your engineering team investment, improve retention, and deliver software to your users more quickly.
 Sound interesting?
-Please [reach out](/freelance/contact) to learn more!
+Please [reach out](/freelance/contact) to learn more.

 ## Specialties